Proof of the Kohayakawa--Kreuter conjecture for the majority of cases: Concluding remarks

-Finally, let us remark that easy adaptions to our methods would allow us to prove Conjecture~\ref{conj:kk} in the case where $r \geq 3$ and $H_2=H_3$.
-In particular, an easy adaption of the proof of Lemma~\ref{lem:maincolouring}(iv) yields a $3$-colouring of $G$ which avoids monochromatic $H_i$ in colour $i$ for each $i \in [3]$.
-However we do not pursue the case of $r \geq 3$ any further since we believe that Conjecture~\ref{conj:kk} is true, that is, the threshold should depend only on $H_1$ and $H_2$. \footnote{Note that in~\cite{bhh} we claimed we could prove Conjecture~\ref{conj:kk} in the case where $r \geq 3$.
+Let us remark that easy adaptions to our methods would allow us to prove Conjecture~\ref{conj:kk} in the case where $r \geq 3$ and $H_2=H_3$.
+In particular, an easy adaption of the proof of Lemma~\ref{lem:maincolouring}(iv) yields a $3$-colouring of $G$ which avoids monochromatic $H_i$ in colour $i$ for each $i \in [3]$.\footnote{Note that in~\cite{bhh} we claimed we could prove Conjecture~\ref{conj:kk} in the case where $r \geq 3$.
 However for this, we require $G \not \to (H_1,\dots,H_r)$ in place of $G \not \to (H_1,H_2)$ in Theorem~\ref{thm:coloursuffices}, which we cannot prove yet.} \COMMENT{RH: new paragraph here!!
 JH: I'm not sure talking about the sparseness is necessary here.
 To accurately communicate to a reader why having $H_3$ sparseness is needed, and why $H_2 = H_3$ is (trivially) good for this but $H_2 \neq H_3$ possibly creates problems would take a good bit of time to explain (and a reviewer may well want to know), so I think its best that we just mention the colouring argument and leave it there.
 We can come back to this though if we want to add in more later.}

+Finally, note that in the symmetric hypergraph case, where we have $H=H_1=\dots=H_r$ for $r\geq 3$, our methods show that to prove $n^{-1/m_k(H)}$ is the threshold, it suffices to prove a deterministic colouring result with the appropriate number of colours $r$, that is, for all $G$ with $m(G) \leq m_2(H)$, we have $G \not \to (\underbrace{H, \ldots, H}_{r \ times})$.
+Since the validity of this statement could depend on the number of colours, this raises the following fascinating question.

+\begin{ques} Does there exist a hypergraph $H$ such that $n^{-1/m_k(H)}$ is not the threshold for the symmetric Ramsey property for $H$ with $2$ colours, but is the threshold when using $r$ colours for some $r \geq 3$? \end{ques} In the graph case, when $H$ is the path of three edges, while always having a threshold at $n^{-1/m_2(H)}$ for any $r\geq 2$, the type of threshold changes, going from a coarse threshold\footnote{A property $P$ has a coarse threshold at $f(n)$ if, for $p(n)$ such that $\lim_{n \to \infty} p(n)/f(n)=0$, $P$ does not occur w.h.p., while for $p(n)$ such that $\lim_{n \to \infty} p(n)/f(n)=\infty$, $P$ occurs w.h.p.} at $r=2$ to a threshold as defined in Section~\ref{sec:intro} for $r\geq 3$.